 IF you’re an SMS business moving long codes to 10DLC. . .

-Mobile messaging solutions providers who want to move a long code they already own – and convert it to 10DLC via our 10DLC tool – can either:
+Mobile messaging solutions providers who want to move a long code they already own – and convert it to 10DLC via Numbers – can either:

 – Migrate their number to OM using our NNID